Digital copies of plans and supporting documentation must be supplied on a CD-ROM or USB memory stick for all:

 - easier copying of information during the exhibition period to meet our statutory requirements

-- as all information provided on the disk will be publicly available, personal information such as part A of the application form, credit card details and any other personal information must NOT be copied onto the disk.
+- as all the electronic information provided will be publicly available, personal information such as part A of the application form, credit card details and any other personal information must NOT be copied onto the disk or USB.

 For small developments valued below $100,000 we provide a scanning service for a fee.
 More information is available in the City's schedule of fees and charges.

 We cannot accept applications by email.
-You must submit the hard copy of your application, in person or by post, with the electronic files supplied on CD-ROM.
+You must submit the hard copy of your application, in person or by post, with the electronic files supplied on CD-ROM or USB stick.

 To discuss lodging a DA please contact a duty planner at the City: